 The series continues to burgeon as she splits these hefty books into manageable installments.
 In the Moon of Asterion wraps up the Bronze Age segment.
 Then comes The Sixth Labyrinth, the Scots segment, which may well grow into its own trilogy.
 When the Moon Whispers and Swimming in the Rainbow finalize things.
 All in all, the series spans nearly 4000 years.

 Biggest writing Influences?
 Patricia A. McKillip, Margaret Atwood, Anita Diamant, Peter S. Beagle, Anne Rice, and Yevgeny Zamyatin, to name a few.

 Though she has no conscious memory of living in the settings she writes about, (well, except one: okay, maybe two), she does believe in the ability to find a way through the labyrinth of time if one is determined, and she’s learned that if we keep our eyes and ears open, ancient deities will speak in dreams and visions, gently prompting us to tell their forgotten stories.

 Book Trailer for The Year-god’s Daughter (1:49) at YouTube: click here.

 Excerpts of the various stories at Blogger: here.

-By signing up for my email newsletter, you’ll receive announcements of new releases and special offerings for subscribers.
-I will never spam.
-I will never clutter up your inbox with needless chatter, nor will I ever share your email address.
-It’s easy: just enter your email address, approve it, and, to be safe, add me (and Erinyes Press) to your approved addresses so the emails don’t disappear into a junk folder.
+By signing up for her email newsletter, you’ll receive announcements of new releases and/or special offerings for subscribers.
+Your inbox will never be cluttered up with needless chatter, nor will your email address ever be shared.
+It’s easy: just enter your email address, approve it, and, to be safe, add Rebecca (and Erinyes Press) to your approved addresses so the emails don’t disappear into a junk folder.
 Here’s the link.